 Alex took us to Ốc Oanh which is one of the most famous eateries on this street.
 It was packed with people the two nights we were here.

 Octopus grilling on the bar-b.
-We didn’t order this with Alex but Ren and I did the following night.
+We didn’t order this with Alex but we did the following night.
 It was spicy and super delicious.

 Eating on the sidewalk with a view of the motorcycles whizzing by made for a fun and electric environment.
 It was so much fun!